 Writing Ritual #2: Tidy up/reorganize the writing space

 Some writing projects have a lot of notes and extras.
-Maybe it had some recordings or CDs that contained valuable information.
+Some have recordings or CDs that contain valuable information.
 There might be an old photo album or a collection of news clippings.
 All these components were necessary to get the writing down well.
 Now the writing is finished, but no one could tell because of all the stuff lying around.

 I hate to admit it, but when I work on a large writing project, I exercise the “pilot” plan.
 I pile it here and pile it there.
 Any flat surface is fair game as long as it’s easy to reach.
 This is the perfect time to put all that clutter in its place.
 Return anything that needs to go back to someone else.
 Reclaim the work space!

-Besides the ongoing battle over the stuff, I find that as the seasons change, so do I. With the approach of autumn I want to rearrange my studio.
-The fresh air coming through the open window is too delicious to not enjoy fully.
-I want a closer look at the wooded hill beyond the lawn with the breeze softly flowing across my desktop.
+Besides the ongoing battle over stuff, I find that as the seasons change, so do I. With autumn coming, I want to rearrange things.
+The fresh air coming through the open window is too delicious to not enjoy.
+I want a closer look at the woods beyond the lawn with the breeze softly flowing across my desktop.

-Autumn is a season of open windows to me for as long as the temperatures allow it.
-The freshness of the air, the warmth of the sun–I am so very happy to be living once again where there are four distinct seasons to the year!
+Autumn is a season of open windows for as long as the temperatures allow it.
+The fresh air, the warm sun–I am so very happy to be living where there are four distinct seasons!
 This is by far my favorite!

 Writing Ritual #3: Begin a new journal for the season.

 Hi.
 My name is Jane and I’m a journal-er.
 Yes, I admit it freely.
-At any one time in my life, I have more than one journal in the works.
-It shocked me to realize that no, not everyone does that!
+At any one time I have more than one journal in the works.
+It shocked me to realize that not everyone does that!
 But I do.

-One of my favorite ongoing journals is centered around my prayer times with the Lord and with what I learn in His Word.
+One of my favorite ongoing journals records my prayer times with the Lord and with what I learn in His Word.
 It has no beginning and no end.
-When one notebook is filled to the last page, it continues on into the next and the next forever.
+When one notebook is filled, it continues on into the next forever.
 I keep track of them by simply writing their beginning and ending dates on the front covers.

 Yes, I keep them.
 And yes, I read back through them on a pretty regular basis.
 It’s great to see how your faith grows and how much your life increases from year to year.
 It’s one of my favorite things.

-There is also my journal that holds what I call my writing play times.
+There is also my journal that holds my writing play times.
 This is where I write in character as part of a manuscript or story.
 I explore various takes on a book’s setting, theme, or character development.
-Here I might test out different scenes or plot twists.
+I might test out different scenes or plot twists.
 The sky’s the limit, but it all has to do with projects I have in the works.

-And then, I write a seasonal journal as well.
+And then, I write seasonal journals, too.
 These contain all my thoughts, feelings, and experiences pertaining to the time of year.
-This writing is very freeing for me.
-It sometimes becomes a stream of consciousness wherein I let pour forth whatever thought hits the surface.
+This writing is very freeing.
+I let pour forth whatever thought hits the surface.
 And I follow it wherever it wants to take me.

 This seasonal journal is one of my favorite writing practices.
-And my favorite one to begin is Autumn.
+And my favorite season is autumn.
 For each of these I try to find a suitable journal of some kind with a cover that reflects the season.

 If you don’t yet journal, this is the perfect time to start in!